cds-snc/digital-canada-ca/content/en/blog/posts/little-and-often:-making-critique-a-daily-practice.md

 All in all, I am so delighted with our critique practice.
 If you and your team are needing a quick and effective way to improve your skills, I highly recommend a daily dose of content critique!

-Feel free to [reach out to me](mailto:kate.wilhelm@cds-snc.ca) if you’d like to learn more.
+Feel free to [reach out to us](mailto:CDS-SNC@tbs-sct.gc.ca) if you’d like to learn more.